 - Just keep in mind that the frame of the Super Max Power Cage seems a bit top-heavy when there aren’t any weights loaded on.

-8 - HulkFit 1000-Pound Capacity Multi-Function Adjustable Power Cage
+8 - HulkFit 1000-Pound Capacity Adjustable Power Cage (Best for beginners)

 This is one of the higher weight ranges we could find, and this might be needed for any powerlifters out there.

-We liked that it came with four J cups, which might save you some adjustment time in between sets.
+We noticed during our testing that it came with four J cups, which might save you some adjustment time in between sets.

 There are dip bars included as well, and if you need the ultimate gym setup, then you could also order the lat pull-down cable system.